reskillamericans/code-challenges/README.md

 ## Continuous Integration

-This repository using [Github Continuous Integration](https://docs.github.com/es/actions/guides/building-and-testing-nodejs).
+This repository is using [Github Continuous Integration](https://docs.github.com/es/actions/guides/building-and-testing-nodejs).
 Every time new code is pushed to the repository, or for each new pull request, Github will check out the code, install the npm dependencies, and run the tests.
 The results can be viewed on the repository [Actions/Workflow](https://github.com/reskillamericans/code-challenges/actions/workflows/node-ci.yml) page.